RightsandWrongsgit/ARMTEC/cicd/platformshdrupal.md

 NOTE: You may want to review the Regular Approach section before you run the "Short-cut approach" so you know what it is doing behind the scenes.
 And if you are going to do other projects or migrate an existing project to Platform.sh having this process understanding is helpful.

-A) Go over to this repository on GitHub and you will find the Platform.sh template for Drupal 9 `https://github.com/platformsh-templates/drupal9`
+A) Go over to this repository on GitHub and you will find the Platform.sh template for Drupal `https://github.com/platformsh-templates/drupal9`

+	&nbsp;&nbsp;&nbsp;&nbsp;<sub><sup>Please use the link from the actual CI/CD Project repository which is much more likely to be up-to-date.</sup></sub><br>

 B) Click on the button at the top of the repository that looks like this <img src="../cicd/captures/deployonplatformbutton.png"  width="200" height="40">

 C) Follow the on-line instructions to bring up the hosted Drupal site